verrazzano/docs/content/en/docs/guides/migrate/cert-manager.md

 </div>
 {{< /clipboard >}}

-The secret `cert-manager/my-root-ca-tls` will then be created and populated by `cert-manager` and will contain the root certificate and private key:
+The secret `cert-manager/my-root-ca-tls` will then be created and populated by `cert-manager` and will contain the root certificate and private key.

 **Secret containing Root Certificate and Private Key**
 {{< clipboard >}}